 From mid-June to about mid-August, everything escalates: final number of nests is reached, numbers of visitors on the beaches go up fast and reach their peak, and first hatchlings are out.
 Volunteer numbers need to be reinforced for this very busy period.

 From mid-August to end of September hundreds of hatchlings reach to the sea with the help of volunteers and this an excellent time for public awareness and conservation work combined.
-The Field Station and the project are closed around the end of September.
+The Field Station and the project are closed in early October.

 Participation is arranged in full weeks, each to be calculated as 7 days from the date of taking up duties (e.g. if starting on a Tuesday, last day of duties will be Monday).
 The arrival date to the project site is the day before taking up duties.
 The departure day from the project site is one day after the last day of duties.